-Lastly, Crédit Agricole S.A., via its subsidiaries in the Large Customers business line, is involved in special purpose asset acquisition entities.
+Lastly, the Crédit Agricole Group, via its subsidiaries in the Large customers business line, is involved in special purpose asset acquisition entities.
 These entities may take the form of asset financing companies or lease financing companies.
 In structured entities, the financing is secured by the asset.
 The Group's involvement is often limited to the financing or to financing commitments.